 Dangerous driving can shorten a vehicle’s emergency response time, but there’s no harm in getting insight into your driver’s’ behavior by monitoring variables such as hard braking, idling, rapid acceleration and more.
 Ask our experts how can this be done with GPS Fleet Trackers integrated into your fleet management solution.

-10. Last but not least, tires– All season tires are good if you are confident that your fleet never has to deal with low temperatures.
+All season tires are good if you are confident that your fleet never has to deal with low temperatures.
 If your vehicles operate in a region with a chance of snow or ice, you need to make sure supplying your fleet with winter tires.
 Since tires lose a pound of pressure for every 12°C drop in temperature, it’s also integral that they’re constantly checked for a proper pressure.